The 10 crucial ingredients to a useless video.

 8- Professional approach:

 Try to stay away from hiring anyone who makes videos professionally.
-They will only attempt to help you produce a compelling and engaging video and this will put you way off track.
+They will only attempt to help you produce a compelling and engaging video that will reach your targeted audience and this will put you way off track.
 Hire your brother in-law who just bought a camera.
 It’ll be a great learning experience…

 Lastly, when and if you are finally done with the editing, make sure you avoid correcting the colour balance, enhancing the audio mix and of course don’t add any well designed graphics.
 All that stuff just helps to package the content into a coherent video that will leave a lasting impression on its viewers.
 No, no and NO!